40 Things You Might Not Know About GIAF

 2. Bon Iver (aka Justin Vernon) worked in a mobile phone shop in Eyre Square in 2000 for 4 months.
 He was keen to play a gig in Galway, which is how he ended up playing GIAF in 2009.

 3. David Byrne from Talking Heads played the 2004 festival.
-His gig in the Radisson Hotel on Monday 26 July was the only show that extended into Race Week in the festival’s history.
+His gig in the Radisson Hotel on Monday 26 July was the only show in the Festival's history that extended into Race Week.

 4. The largest ever ticketed attendance at a GIAF event was at The Big Day Out on 28 July 1996, when 20,000 people packed Castlegar Sports Grounds to see Radiohead, The Bluetones, Neneh Cherry, The Cardigans, The Divine Comedy and Ron Sexsmith.
 It was also Radiohead’s biggest audience up to that point.